nt-williams/lmtp/README.md

 devtools::install_github("nt-williams/lmtp@devel")
 ```

-## What even is a modified treatment policy?
+## What’s a modified treatment policy?

 Modified treatment policies (MTP) are interventions that can depend on
 the *natural* value of the treatment (the treatment value in the absence